Biography

 AC2A340E-B718-4C58-AECD-B9E51B51C4A5

-Georgia graduated from the Guildhall School of Music & Drama Opera school with distinction following initial studies at Trinity Laban.
+Georgia graduated from the Guildhall School of Music & Drama Opera School with distinction following initial studies at Trinity Laban.
 She was the winner of the inaugural Mastersingers Wagner Vocal Competition, an Emerging Artist on the Institute of Young Dramatic Voices, and an Opera Awards Bursary recipient.